Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 Winners on pricing: Shopify for ecommerce, Wix for general content creation

-Note: for a detailed overview of Wix, Shopify and Squarespace costs, you can check out our detailed guides to Wix pricing, Shopify pricing and Squarespace pricing.
+Note: for a detailed overview of Wix, Shopify and Squarespace costs, check out our detailed guides to Wix pricing, Shopify pricing and Squarespace pricing.

 Free trials